arduino-cli/arduino-node/README.md

 Type: `array`<br>
 Default: `[]`
-An array of arguments to pass to the arduino IDE.
+An array of arguments to pass to the Arduino IDE.

 #### callback(err, out)